CARTAvis/carta-node-server/README.md

 ```

 ## Server Configuration
 Server configuration is handled by a configuration file in JSON format, adhering to the [CARTA config schema](config/config_schema.json).
-Additional details can be found in the auto-generated [config documentation](docs/config_schema.html) or the [example config](config/example_config.json).
+Additional details can be found in the auto-generated config documentation in the `docs` folder, or the [example config](config/example_config.json).
 By default, the server assumes the config file is located at `/etc/carta/config.json`, but you can change this with the `--config` or `-c` command line argument when running the server.

 For external authentication systems, you may need to translate a unique ID (such as email or username) from the authenticated user information to the system user.
 You can do this by providing a [user lookup table](config/usertable.txt.stub), which is watched by the server and reloaded whenever it is updated.

+You can alter the server's dashboard appearance by adjusting the `dashboard` field in the config file.
+You can change the banner image and background, and add login instructions or institutional notices.

 ## System Configuration